What Is Reading Comprehension In Childhood?

-Reading comprehension is the ability to understand the material that one is reading.
+Reading comprehension in childhood is the ability to understand the material that one is reading.

 When reading fiction, this skill includes comprehending the content of the text, such as the actions, characters, and plot sequence.